Biden's South Carolina pick for presidential kick-off spurs state battle

 By Jarrett Renshaw and Trevor Hunnicutt

-The White House told Democratic officials on Thursday that Biden would like to see South Carolina, where a majority of Democrats are Black, to be the first state to hold presidential primary contests, followed by New Hampshire and Nevada one week later, then Georgia, and then Michigan.
+Senior party officials on Friday conditionally approved making South Carolina, where a majority of Democrats are Black, the first state to hold presidential primary contests, on Feb.
+3, 2024.
+It would be followed by New Hampshire and Nevada on Feb.
+6, Georgia on Feb.
+13, and Michigan on Feb.
+27.

-The plan would mark the end of Iowa's long tenure as the Democrats' first nominating contest.
+The White House-approved plan could mark the end of Iowa's long tenure as the Democrats' first nominating contest.
 It represents an effort to elevate the diverse, blue-collar constituencies that powered Biden's primary victory in 2020 after embarrassing defeats in Iowa and New Hampshire.

-But the plan, which is expected to be approved by a Democratic National Committee (DNC) panel meeting in Washington through Saturday, has already put the White House in conflict with state officials.
+But the plan has already put the White House and the Democratic Party in conflict with state laws.

-While the DNC has the right to determine the date and sequencing of the nomination calendar, the power to implement those changes is often shared between the local parties and state governments, including the Republican-controlled ones.
+While the DNC has the right to determine the date and sequencing of the nomination calendar, the power to implement those changes is often shared between the local parties and state governments, including those controlled by Republicans.

-In Nevada, Democratic leaders said South Carolina's red-state status should be a disqualifier and said they are moving forward with their February contest as planned.

-Republican leaders have ruled out making similar changes to their own nominating process.
+Republican leaders ruled out making similar changes to their own nominating process.

 FORCED COMPLIANCE?